ShiranG-Sarah/Portfolio/VBA - Ultimate Organizer/Readme.md

 This project is an assignment from Coursera see details below:
 This project has wide-ranging uses and applications.
-Create a VBA user form that will: 1) allow the user to add or delete new categories (user-defined) to a data table (these would be the columns/column headings) on a main worksheet, 2) allow the user to add or delete records (a row of a table), and 3) allow the user to look up different categories for a record (basically searching through the data and outputting a specific user-defined category) with the option of replacing those items.
+Create a VBA user form that will:
+1) allow the user to add or delete new categories (user-defined) to a data table (these would be the columns/column headings) on a main worksheet,
+2) allow the user to add or delete records (a row of a table)
+3) allow the user to look up different categories for a record (basically searching through the data and outputting a specific user-defined category) with the option of replacing those items.
 Please see the screencasts related to this project for help and a demonstration of what you are trying to create.

 Requirements
 1)	Main Form.
 The main form should have options to add a category, delete a category, add a new record (row of a table), delete record, and search through the data (by using one of the categories).
 A delete confirmation box should appear to confirm deletion of any categories.

 Your main form might look something like this: